The Ultimate Guide to Startup Funding Stages

 Series A funding can be difficult because it also requires a Series A valuation.
 At the time of Series A funding, the company has to be valued and priced.
 Thought must go into previous investments, as prior investors will have also purchased the business at a specific valuation.
 If an angel investor purchased into the company at a valuation of $100,000 just months ago, then new investors may balk at purchasing at a $10,000,000 valuation today.

-As of 2019, the average Series A funding amount is $13 million.
-The average Series A startup valuation in 2019 is $22 million.
+As of 2023, the average Series A funding amount is $18.7 million.
 A Series A valuation calculator can be used to get close to the number that you should value your company at, though you will also need to thoroughly justify your valuation.

 How to acquire series A funding?